cameron-parker-org/Azure__aztk/README.md

 This toolkit is built on top of Azure Batch but does not require any Azure Batch knowledge to use.

+## Status
+This repository has been marked for archival.
+It is no longer maintained.

 ## Notable Features
 - Spark cluster provision time of 5 minutes on average
 - Spark clusters run in Docker containers